theQRL/theqrl.org/content/blog/2022/techniques-for-efficient-post-quantum-finance-part-2-signature-aggregation/index.md

 ---

 This is the second article in a multipart series from [The QRL Foundation](https://qrl.foundation) and [Geometry Labs](https://www.geometrylabs.io) exploring various methods for constructing scalable post-quantum cryptographic primitives and protocols.
-In the last article, we describe a lattice-based one-time signature scheme similar to the one published by [Lyubashevsky and Micciancio](https://eprint.iacr.org/2013/746.pdf), with some optimizations for key and signature sizes. **In this article, we show how to extend this to [Boneh and Kim](https://github.com/geometry-labs/rsis/blob/dev-end-of-january/lmsigs/agg_ots/agg_ots.py) style signature aggregation, which has several potential applications such as reducing the on-chain footprint for proof-of-stake consensus with many validators, implementing m-of-n multisignature wallets, and on-chain governance.** The next article describes our novel one-time adaptor signature scheme, designed to enable payment channels and decentralized trustless cross-chain atomic swaps (inspired by the work of [Esgin, Ersoy, and Erkin](https://eprint.iacr.org/2020/845)).
+In the [last article](https://www.theqrl.org/blog/techniques-for-efficient-post-quantum-finance-part-1-digital-signatures/), we describe a lattice-based one-time signature scheme similar to the one published by [Lyubashevsky and Micciancio](https://eprint.iacr.org/2013/746.pdf), with some optimizations for key and signature sizes. **In this article, we show how to extend this to [Boneh and Kim](https://crypto.stanford.edu/~skim13/agg_ots.pdf) style signature aggregation, which has several potential applications such as reducing the on-chain footprint for proof-of-stake consensus with many validators, implementing m-of-n multisignature wallets, and on-chain governance.** The next article describes our novel one-time adaptor signature scheme, designed to enable payment channels and decentralized trustless cross-chain atomic swaps (inspired by the work of [Esgin, Ersoy, and Erkin](https://eprint.iacr.org/2020/845)).

-**The articles in this series describe the applications and security models; additionally, open-source python implementations of the cryptography are freely available** via [GitHub](https://github.com/geometry-labs/lattice-crypto) and [PyPi](https://pypi.org/project/lattice-cryptography/) (built with the [lattice-algebra library](https://github.com/geometry-labs/lattice-algebra) described in a [previous QRL blog post](/blog/lattice-algebra-library/)).
+**The articles in this series describe the applications and security models; additionally, open-source python implementations of the cryptography are freely available** via [GitHub](https://github.com/geometry-labs/lattice-cryptography) and [PyPI](https://pypi.org/project/lattice-cryptography/) (`pip install lattice-cryptography`), built with the [lattice-algebra library](https://github.com/geometry-labs/lattice-algebra) described in a [previous QRL blog post](/blog/lattice-algebra-library/).

 > **Note:** While some effort has gone into making everything understandable, the intended audience for this article series are systems integrators and students in cryptography.
 In order to help aid in understanding, we've added a [further reading and materials](#further-reading-and-materials) section and will have an open [AMA form](https://forms.gle/4ebYXFP8KiSJcT7y6) for the duration of this "Techniques for post-quantum finance" series to ask any questions that may arise, both technical and non-technical.
+These writeups are intended to be informational, and the schemes described for illustration are not formal secure specifications.

 ## Extending Digital Signatures to Aggregatable Signatures